WordPress is a great SEO friendly platform but for better search engine visibility you need to SEO optimize each and every page you publish online.

 Best practices when using internal links

-Don’t be afraid to have keywords in your anchor text for internal links.
+- Don’t be afraid to have keywords in your anchor text for internal links.
 Google will not penalize you.
-See below what they recommend in one of the SEO Guides.

 So far in the process I have described the technical SEO aspects of optimizing a page or post but this should not in any way reduce the importance of the actual page content.

 Make no mistake, the quality of the content is the biggest SEO factor of all.

 I have said it many times in the past: